ryanhefner/googlecast-wrappers/README.md

 ## Simple Example
 Here are some super simple examples of the basic requirements for creating a Chrome Sender and Custom Receiver app.
 For more details examples, review the examples supplied in the `examples` directory.

+>NOTE: I am trying to resolve an issue with the custom `Player` interface (`vimeo-player-interface.js`) which is not returning an instance of the media session back to the Sender app.
+Once resolved, the supplied example should be working and usable.

 ### Chrome Sender
 ```
 <button type="button" id="cast-button">Cast</button>